-Because of compounding interest, you’ll end up paying more on your student loans than you originally borrowed.
+Because of compounding interest, you’ll end up paying more on your student loans than you originally borrowed (especially with unsubsidized loans).
 So that $620 to $760 spring break trip could potentially cost you more money after you graduate.

 The same goes for credit card debt, which usually carries higher interest rates than student loans.
 So even though the price tag might not seem so bad today, it could balloon in the months and years to come.

 If you’re determined to go on spring break, the following steps to save money:

 - Use flight and hotel comparison sites to find your best deals, and if possible, keep your dates flexible.